 Next, you’ll move into the air-conditioned dining area of Smitty’s with your meat and bread wrapped neatly in butcher paper.
 Here, you can pick up any sides, such as beans or coleslaw, and drinks like Dos Equis, Big Red, and Dr. Pepper.
 A word of warning: As with many serious barbecue joints in town, Smitty’s does not offer forks—that’s what the bread is for, to sop up all that good grease and to be a perfect vehicle between the table and your mouth.
 Don’t forget to pick up some pickles, onions, and cheddar cheese at the counter to pair with your meal.
 Then, sit at one of the many long, cafeteria-style plastic tables in the mess hall, dig in, and embrace the meat sweats that will surely follow.
 Blue Bell Ice Cream—maybe one the best things to come out of Texas besides the frozen margarita—is available on site for a sweet after-meal treat.

 By now you might be thinking: Can anything live up to this kind of hype?
-Don’t just take my word for it—ask the people who begin waiting outside of Franklin Barbecue around seven in the morning for a few slices of its legendary brisket (since low-and-slow smoking can somtimes take up to 12 hours to complete depending on the chef, there’s a limited amount of brisket for sale each day).
-Before COVID, the lines would wrap around the block at their storefront in east Austin on 11th Street.
-And as many restaurants did when COVID hit, Franklin’s resorted to takeout only—no need to wait in line anymore!
-However, as of November 23, 2021, Franklin’s is back with in-house services and so are the lines.
-Thankfully, if waiting in line is not your thing, curbside pickup is still an option, but be sure to place your order far in advance (at least a few days to a week).
+Don’t just take my word for it—ask the people who begin waiting outside of Franklin Barbecue since around seven in the morning for a few slices of its legendary brisket.
+(Low-and-slow smoking can somtimes take up to 12 hours to complete depending on the chef, so there’s a limited amount of brisket for sale each day.)
+The lines at Franklin’s often wrap around the block, but if waiting in line is not you thing, curbside pickup is still an option—but be sure to place your order far in advance (at least a few days to a week).

 As you’ve probably gotten the impression by now, the barbecue game in Texas is most certainly a good ol’ boy’s world.
-But photographer and barbecue royalty LeAnn Mueller is shaking things up and not just the salt and pepper.
-Located in Austin’s east side, la Barbecue is considered one of the few serious rivals to Franklin Barbecue in the capital and often has lines wrapping around its building as well.
-Co-owner LeAnn (the other co-owner being her wife, Ali Clem) is a member of the celebrated Mueller family.
-Louie Mueller Barbecue in Taylor, Texas, was founded in 1949 by her grandfather, Louie; dad Bobby Mueller took over the smoke pits in 1974 and went on to win a James Beard Award in 2006.
+But photographer and barbecue royalty LeAnn Mueller, who recently passed, was known for shaking things up and not just the salt and pepper.
+Located in Austin’s east side, la Barbecue is considered one of the few serious rivals to Franklin Barbecue in the capital and often has lines wrapping around its building.
+The restaurant was founded by LeAnn and her wife Ali Clem.
+LeAnn was a member of the celebrated Mueller barbecue family—Louie Mueller Barbecue in Taylor, Texas, was founded in 1949 by her grandfather, Louie; dad Bobby Mueller took over the smoke pits in 1974 and went on to win a James Beard Award in 2006.
 Established in 2011, la Barbecue initially was just a solo smoke pit and trailer but moved into its first building in 2017, a former Quickie Pickie.
-Last May, it moved down the street to what they hope will be their “forever home.”
+In May 2021, it moved down the street to what they hope will be their “forever home.”

 Snow’s BBQ is a Texas institution that has had its praises sung from Texas Monthly to the New Yorker.
 This wood-sided, inconspicuous red building is in the small town of Lexington (pop.
 1,400) in green farmlands between Austin and Houston.
 Rather unusually, Snow’s is open just one day a week: Its business hours begin on Saturday at 8 a.m. sharp and end when the meat runs out.
 To top it all off, the pitmaster is Tootsie Tomanetz, a woman in her 80s who also works as a custodian at the local middle school.
 Tootsie was 31 when she began smoking meat.
 Her late husband, Edward, worked at the City Meat Market in nearby Giddings and found himself shorthanded; Tootsie gladly stepped up to the plate and has been barbecuing ever since, winning accolades and awards.
 (She’s been a James Beard Award semi-finalist twice and was inducted in the Barbecue Hall of Fame in 2018.)